-Climate change is one of the most important environmental issues that faces humans.
-Here we provide an introduction into how Earth's climate works, how internal and external forcings lead to climate changes on different time scales and how past, current and future actions by humans to both the Earth's surface and atmospheric composition have and will affect climates.
-The course is in large part an examination of global scale climate change, but we will also look at regional and smaller scale climate change to illustrate that climate change is not only a large scale phenomenon.
+Climate change is one of the most important environmental issues that we face today.
+We provide an introduction into how Earth's climate works, how internal and external forcings lead to climate changes on different time scales and how past, current and future actions by humans to both the Earth's surface and atmospheric composition have and will affect climates.
+The course is in large part an examination of global scale climate change, but we will also look at regional and smaller scales to illustrate that climate change is not only a large scale phenomenon.
 Impacts of climate change will be explored, with a range of examples chosen to illustrate geographical diversity and sectors affected.
 Finally, we will briefly examine options that may be used to address climate change and their linkage to the physical basis of climates.